 You can eat them straight from the bush:

 Cauliflower is hiding between those giant leaves:

 Can you guess what this plant is?

 That is broccoli, and this is how it looks in the beginning.
-Over time it becomes denser till it is the broccoli that we see in grocery stores.
+Over time it becomes denser until the broccoli that we see in grocery stores.

-There were also some flowers you could pick, but my daughter preferred feeding goats with lettuce.
+You could pick some flowers, but my daughter preferred feeding goats with lettuce.
 Thus, we left the flowers.

 On the entrance, which is also the exit, you can find empty plastic bags.
 You fill them with whatever you picked up.

 While I was there, I heard that some families complained about the price.
 And indeed, for a big family, it is not cheap.
 But, if you do it smartly, you can return more than half of the cost via the vegetables and fruits you pick.
 Moreover, you can also find coupons online.